Sweden eases restrictions on people who have had COVID vaccination

 "So far, not enough people have been vaccinated so that it makes a difference to the pressure on the health system or on the spread of the infection in general," Health Minister Lena Hallengren said.

-Around 2.2 million of Sweden’s 10.4 million population have received at least one dose of vaccine.
-But the programme has been hit by delays, mostly due to problems with vaccine supply and worries over potential side effects from shots from Astra Zeneca and Johnson & Johnson.
+Around 2.2 million of Sweden's 10.4 million population have received at least one dose of vaccine.
+But the programme has been hit by delays, mostly due to problems with vaccine supply and worries over potential side effects from shots from Astra Zeneca (AZN.L) and Johnson & Johnson (JNJ.N).

 "The ambition on the part of several EU countries is to have a contract in place when - or if - the vaccine is approved," Bergstrom said.